 Now don’t get me wrong, I’m not saying this juicer is perfect.
 There’s none that is but for what’s it’s built for this should be on your shortlist.

-First let’s talk design.
+First, let’s talk about design.
 It has a similar design to the other Aicok juicer in this list – it has a horizontal auger that makes it suitable for extracting juice from leafy greens.

-It comes in a nice black and silver finish.
+It comes in a beautiful black and silver finish.
 And it’s one of the few horizontal auger juicers that won’t take up space.

 What I don’t like?